ZhenyingZhu/StudyNotes/Multithread.md

 - a keyword that can be applied to methods and code blocks
 - restricts multiple threads from executing the code simultaneously on the same object
 - static methods are synchronize on the class lock, i.e. no two static synchronized methods on the same class can be called simultaneously
+- note all the synchronized methods in the same instance are locked at the same

 `Lock`